 - Encourage the building of more homes and offices within walking distance of transit stops

 - Reduce fares

 - Focus on building bus-only lanes on major boulevards and highways

 Honestly, transit agencies should be doing these things anyway.
 Maybe the alarm bells about falling transit ridership will finally give them the political motivation they need to start implementing.

-One thought on “Falling Transit Ridership Is Becoming A Problem”
+2 thoughts on “Falling Transit Ridership Is Becoming A Problem”